abenevaut/opensource/docs/Home.md

 ### Javascript linter

 - Default eslint configuration is based in `.eslintrc.json` at project root.
-All projects have to base it configuration on that configuration.
+- All projects have to base it configuration on that configuration.

 ## Projects

 - [docs](/abenevaut/opensource/wiki/docs)
 - [phpunit-slicer](/abenevaut/opensource/wiki/phpunit-slicer)

+## PHP & Tools supported versions

+- All PHP projects are rigorously following the PHP "Active Support", [have a look to the Global roadmap](https://github.com/users/abenevaut/projects/17)

 ## Third Services